nataliesstewart/nataliesstewart.github.io/index.md

 <h1> Acknowledgement </h1>
 Much of the source for this site is lifted shamelessly from <a href="https://sanathdevalapurkar.github.io/"> Sanath Devalapurkar's</a> personal website.
-I'm indebted to him for keeping his site open source.
-I promise I'll personalize this website a bit more eventually.